HydroModPy/HydroModPy/docs/readthedocs/source/architecture/simulation/launcher-simulation-class-diagram.rst

 - ``SimulationPlan`` is intentionally immutable: the planner produces it once, then the runner consumes it without rewriting scheduling decisions.
-- ``RunResult`` is the opposite: it is the mutable execution state that gradually accumulates runtime objects and produced models.
+- The mutable execution state stays owned by the launcher, which gradually accumulates runtime objects and produced models across phases.
 - ``SimulationRunner`` does not decide the schedule.
 It only dispatches the already-resolved ``ProcessRun`` entries to the right solver backend.
 - Solver wrappers are selected from ``ProcessRun.solver``, which keeps solver choice explicit and traceable in the plan itself.
+- For dynamic views of the same orchestration path, see :doc:`../launchers/launcher-simulation-sequence-diagram` and :doc:`../launchers/launcher-simulation-activity-diagram`.